aidanmorgan/morsdle/README.md

 # morsdle
-An implementation of Wordle, running on a STM32 where the input is a morse-key.
+An implementation of Wordle, running on a STM32 where the input is a morse-key and the output is a 7-colour e-ink display.

 ![Working system](doc/assembled.jpeg "Assembled Solution")